H2OKing89/node-red_home_automation/docs/modules/date-fns_date-fns-tz.md

 ## What are `date-fns` and `date-fns-tz`?

 - **date-fns**: A modern JavaScript date utility library for parsing, formatting, and manipulating dates.
-- **date-fns-tz**: An extension for `date-fns` that adds time zone support, including formatting dates in specific time zones and handling daylight saving time.
+- **date-fns-tz**: An extension for `date-fns` that adds time zone support using the Intl API, including formatting dates in specific time zones and handling daylight saving time.
+By using the browser API, no time zone data needs to be included in code bundles.

 ---